Rangihouhiri: Life

 Rangihouhiri was the son of Rongomainohorangi and Tauwhitu.
-Through his father, he was a direct descendant of Toroa, captain of the Mataatua canoe, which travelled to Aotearoa from Hawaiki, the earlier explorer Toi te huatahi, and Tamatea Arikinui, captain of the Tākitimu.
-He had a brother, Tamapahore.
+Through his father, he was a direct descendant of Awanuiarangi, the ancestor of Ngāti Awa; Toroa, captain of the Mataatua canoe, which travelled to Aotearoa from Hawaiki; the earlier explorer Toi te huatahi; and Tamatea Arikinui, captain of the Tākitimu.
+He had four half-brothers: Tamapahore, ancestor of Ngā Pōtiki ā Tamapahore, as well as Tamapinaki, Tamaumuroa, and Werapinaki.